Shakeskeyboarde/wurk/packages/werk/README.md

 ## Features

-Werk is a framework for building monorepo tools as [command plugins](#custom-commands), providing a common set of features to make tool development quick and easy.
+Werk is a framework for writing custom commands as [command plugins](#custom-commands), providing a common set of features to make tool development quick and easy.
 It is designed to be flexible and extensible, while still providing a consistent user experience.
+It can be used with single package projects, but has many features specific to monorepos.

 - Workspaces
   - Information